prateeksawhney97/Behavioral-Cloning-Project-P4/Behavioral-Cloning-Writeup.md

 My model consists of a convolution neural network which is implemented with the help of keras in a much easier way.
 The model is like the NVIDIA model, and contains five Convolutional layers and four Dense layers.
 The model also contains a Dropout layer, a Flatten layer and one Cropping2D layer.
 The data is normalized in the model using a Keras lambda layer.
 The total number of parameters in the proposed model is 348, 219.

+#### 2. Attempts to reduce overfitting in the model

+The model contains dropout layer in order to reduce overfitting.
+There is a Dropout layer after the five Convolutional Layers to reduce overfitting.
+The Dropout Layer has a probability of 0.5 to dropout the weights.
+The model was trained and validated on different data sets to ensure that the model was not overfitting.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

+#### 3. Model parameter tuning

+The model uses an Adam optimizer, so the learning rate is tuned manually. "optimizer=Adam(lr=1.0e-4)" depicts the usage of Adam optimizer with a learning rate of "1.0e-4".
+The number of epochs is set to 10 and batch_size is set to 32.

+#### 4. Appropriate training data

+Training data was chosen to keep the vehicle driving on the road.
+I used training data by driving for around three tracks on the road.
+Nearly 13,000 images including the center, left and right camera images were used to train the model.
+Various training Data Augmentation techniques were used to augment the training data like random flip, random translate, random brightness and RGB to YUV image conversion just as NVIDIA uses in its model.

+### Architecture and Training Documentation

+#### 1. Solution Design Approach

+In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set with train_test_split() function with a relative test size of 0.2.
+I used generator so that a part of training data images is operated upon at a given time.
+I used NVIDIA like model with five convolutional layers and four dense layers alongwith flatten, dropout layers.
+Used training data of size approx. 13, 000 images to train the model.
+Also, augmented all of the images in the training data.
+In the end, after training, when the model is saved, a plot is also depicted to show the training and validation losses.
+Steering corrections are also introduced alongwith appropriate camera images i.e. left, right and center camera images.
+At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

+#### 2. Final Model Architecture

 The model architecture is depicted below with the help of table: